cthoyt/cthoyt.github.io/_posts/2025-01-23-clinical-trials-model.md

 query over a combination of one resource (here, ClinicalTrials.gov) and the hierarchy of another (here, ChEBI) is a more general and powerful concept.

-### Maximum Phase for a Substructure Aggregated by Disease
+### Maximum Phase for Pairs of Substructures and Diseases

 ```mermaid
    graph LR